 \subsection{Eth2 Network Analysis}

-In blockchain protocols as Eth2, the security of the network relays on a high number of nodes working together.
-To have a stable performance, the network has a margin of peers that can go offline, without necessarily leading to the crash on the protocol.
-In this case, Eth2 needs at least 66\% of the clients actively attesting on the generated blocks to finalize.
+In blockchain protocols, the network's security relies on a high number of nodes working together.
+The network has a margin of peers that can go offline without necessarily leading to the protocol crash.
+Eth2 needs at least 66\% of the validators actively attesting blocks to finalize~\cite{buterin2017casper}.

-The first part of the network analysis consists on having the crawler to get a list of peers and attempt connecting to them.
-We can observe on figure~\ref{fig:PeerstoreVsConnectedPeers} that from the amount of peers we obtained from the \emph{dv5} protocol, the crawler wasn't able to connect with all of them.
-That is normal considering that not all the peers are connected all the time and most clients have restrictions in the number of peers they can connect with, therefore rejecting additional connections.
-Also, this could be related to a non port forwarding configuration by those peers, preventing us to initiate the peering handshake.